 break;

-This is due to the fact that jqGrid does not automatically add hidden grid columns to the input form though I think it would make sense at least for key fields.

 The working page with the directory of customers will look like this:

-The controller and view of the product directory are implemented in a similar way.
-We will not describe them here in detail, you can write them on your own or find them in the source code attached to this article.
+The controller and view for the product UI are implemented in a similar way.
+We will not describe them here in detail.
+You can either write them yourself or usethe source code attached to this article.

-Create a user interface for logs
+Create a user interface for secondary modules

-There will be only one log called "Invoices" in our application.
-Unlike directories, logs contain quite a lot of records and new records are often added to them.
+Our application will have only one secondary module, called "Invoices" Unlike our primary modules, the secondary module is likely to contain numerous records and new records are added more frequently.

-An invoice consists of a header where some general attributes are described (number, date, customer …) and invoice lines with the list of products, their quantities, prices, etc. To save space on the page, we will make the detailed grid hidden.
-It will be displayed only after a click on the icon with the + sign on it.
+An invoice consists of a header where some general attributes are described (number, date, customer …) and invoice detail lines with the list of products sold, their quantities, prices, etc. To save space on the page, we will hide the detail grid and display it only in response to a click on the icon with the + sign on it.
 Thus, we have our detailed grid embedded into the main one.

 Controllers

-The controller of the invoice log must be able to return data both by invoice headers and by its lines.
+The controller of the invoice module must be able to return data for both invoice headers and the associate invoice lines.
 The same applies to the methods for adding, editing and deleting records.

 [Authorize(Roles = "manager")]